ferrilab/ferrilab/radium/README.md

 This crate is `#![no_std]`-compatible, and uses no non-core types.

+## Versioning

+Each change of supported target architecture will result in a new minor version.
+Furthermore, `radium` is by definition attached to the Rust standard library.
+As the atomic API evolves, `radium` will follow it.
+MSRV raising is always at least a minor-version increase.

+If you require a backport of architecture discovery to older Rust versions, please file an issue.
+We will happily backport upon request, but we do not proactively guarantee support for compilers older than ~six months.

 ## Target Architecture Compatibility

 Because the compiler does not expose this information to libraries, `radium`